 Xbox One X – Graphics and performance

-At this point it’s worth remembering that there will be no Xbox One X exclusives for the time being.
+At this point it’s worth remembering that there will be no Xbox One X exclusives.
 Xbox One is a platform, and the consoles are merely different ways to enjoy the platform.
-That’s the theory, anyway.

 I did all my testing on Samsung’s 49-inch KS7000 TV.
 This set supports full 4K pictures and HDR, making it an ideal choice for this test.
 It also happens to be Trusted’s TV of the Year 2016.

 The following screenshots were all captured on the Blackmagic Decklink 4K Extreme, a capture card that supports up to 60fps uncompressed 4K footage over HDMI 2.0.
 The only thing you won’t see is HDR.

 The first game we tested was Gears of War 4.
 Given it’s a Microsoft exclusive, you won’t be surprised that it’s probably the best example of what the console is capable of.
 That is to say, it’s gorgeous.
 The huge range of colours now available to the devs shines through, giving scenes more depth than anybody’s ever seen from a console game.
 The way light falls from both artificial light sources and the sun looks accurate and natural, and while many of these eye-candy features fade into the background when you’re hurling frag grenades at massive underground-dwelling insects, it’s undeniably beautiful.
 Even when playing at Full HD resolution you can’t fail to spot the extra details.

 And yes, even if you only have a Full HD television, you’ll still benefit from the extra power: the console will “super-sample” your games, meaning it’ll render them in Ultra HD and then scale it down to Full HD for extra sharpness.